Translate HubSpot Forms

 4. Reload your website.

-1. Visit your website in a browser.
+1. Visit your website (or application).

 2. Select one of your target languages using the language-switching widget.